heimel/InVivoTools/DataArchiving/archiving_checklist.md

 - Copy info about materials in Methods_and_materials
 - Check content of Heimel\Projects
 - Check content of Heimel\Archive\Projects
-- Run prepare_project_for_archiving to check presence of raw data
+- For data acquired with InVivoTools, run prepare_project_for_archiving to check presence of raw data

 ## Tarring
 - Remove empty folders